Lemons are used to flavor both sweet and savory dishes. They are too tart to be eaten alone.

 - Lemon is used to enhance the flavor of fish, shellfish, and meat dishes.
 Use lemon juice to marinate and tenderize meat, poultry, and game.
 Use lemon in salad dressings, marinades, sauces, and mayonnaise.
 Add lemon to melted butter to use as a dressing for cooked fresh artichokes, asparagus, broccoli, carrots, green beans, and spinach.

 - Serve avocados, melons, or tropical fruits with lemon wedges to heighten the flavor.
 Use lemons to flavor ice cream, sherbet, mousse, tarts, pies, and cakes.

-- Lemon can be used as a low calorie seasoner and can take the place of salt in low-sodium diets.
+- Lemon can be used as a low-calorie seasoner and can take the place of salt in low-sodium diets.
 Add lemon juice or slices to lemonade, punches, ice teas, and cocktails.
-Lemon zest and dried and candied peel can be used in confections and baked goods.
+Lemon zest and dried candied peel can be used in confections and baked goods.

 - The acidity in lemon juice will turn seafood and thinly sliced meat opaque and firm, similar to cooking.
 Lemon juice will prevent certain fruits and vegetables from browning after they have been cut.

 - Use juice in place of vinegar in salad dressings and sauces.

 - Use the juice to marinate and tenderize meat, poultry, fish, and game.

 - Add lemon juice or oil at the end of cooking for the freshest flavor.

 - Add zest to sautéed or roasted chicken and to flavor meats, sauces, and desserts.

 - Lemon zest can be candied or dried and used to flavor meats, sauces, and desserts.

 - Use juice to enliven lemonade, iced tea, tomato juice, fruit punches, and cocktails.
 Lemon juice is a thirst-quenching ingredient.